Schema Markup for Small Business: A Guide

 {"@context": "https://schema.org", "@type": "LocalBusiness", "name": "Your Business", "address": {"@type": "PostalAddress", "streetAddress": "123 Main St", "addressLocality": "City", "addressRegion": "ST"}, "telephone": "555-0100"}

 Validate your schema using Google's Rich Results Test.
 Enter your URL and it shows what structured data Google can read and whether it qualifies for rich results.
+Run this test after every schema change to catch errors before Google indexes the page.

 Get Schema on Your Site

-Every site we build includes full schema markup as standard — Organization/LocalBusiness, BreadcrumbList, FAQPage, and Article schema where applicable.
+Every site we build includes full schema markup as standard: Organization/LocalBusiness, BreadcrumbList, FAQPage, and Article schema where applicable.
 It is not an add-on or upsell.
 It is part of the build.

 Frequently Asked Questions